 In the spirit of infinite flexibility, even Trello’s privacy settings can be tweaked to instantly transform and secure your board depending on your unique workflow.

 Depending on how you are using your board, each of these settings can come in handy for different reasons.
 Let's take a look at how you can adjust your settings and take control of your privacy.

-If you are creating a board that is housed within a Team, then the default setting is Team Visible.
-A team in Trello, by the way, is a grouping of Trello boards and people often associated with a company, department, or even your family.
+All Trello boards are part of a Workspace.
+When creating a new Trello board, the default setting is Workspace Visible.
+A workspace in Trello, by the way, is a grouping of Trello boards and people often associated with a company, department, or even your family.

-- If a board is Team Visible it means any members of that team can view, join, and edit cards.
+- If a board is Workspace Visible it means any members of that Workspace can view, join, and edit cards.